Only 5% of US enterprises are investing in serious AI-based business projects

 Study this chart from the same survey.

 In the US, CEOs believe the internet will have a bigger impact on the world than AI.
-Now compare the US data to China, India, Germany
+Now compare the US data to China, India, Germany and Japan.
+CEOs from those four countries feel dramatically different from their US counterparts.
+They believe AI will have a far greater impact than the Internet.

 What does this mean?